ltfschoen/diary/README.md

     - Connect iOS Device to Mac via USB
     - Choose Target Device (Xcode > Menu > Product > Destination > iOS Device)
     - Run on iOS Device (Xcode > Menu > Product > Run)

+4. **Play with App**
+  * Click the **+** button (shown top-right corner) in the Diary List View
+  * Enter a New Diary Entry value in the input field and Press "Done" to be returned to an updated Diary List View that includes it.
+Note that each Diary Entry is categorised by the month it was recorded by the user

 Troubleshooting
 -------